The Frozen Farmer takes the “farm to table” trend to the next level as these farmers really are the chefs.

 The Frozen Farmer was a natural extension of the family’s mission to provide field-grown fruits and veggies, harvested at the peak of perfection, to feed your family and theirs.

-With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, "nice" cream and sorbet.
+With their roots deeply planted at Evans Farms, The Frozen Farmer brought something new to the table – a fresh approach to frozen treats straight from the field – with their line of homemade super-premium ice cream, nice cream (a blend of ice cream and sorbet) and dairy-free, gluten-free, and fat-free sorbet.

 “What’s even better is that we are able to use all of the imperfect produce that doesn’t meet the high standards of our grocery chain customers in our line of products at The Frozen Farmer.
 This gives us an outlet to turn a profit on the ugly or otherwise wasted produce, making a beautiful and delicious end-product out of it.” said Katey.

 Katey’s own mother, Jo Ellen, was thrilled with the idea.
-“Making ice cream is a longtime passion of mine,” she says. “when Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”
+“Making ice cream is a longtime passion of mine,” said Jo Ellen, who left her 35+ year career in accounting to open The Frozen Farmer with Kevin and Katey.
+“When Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”

 Fans of The Frozen Farmer now recognize Jo Ellen as “Momma Jo,” the lady who makes the magic happen in The Frozen Farmer kitchen.